 While I was working as Consumer Advocate, I also continued to teach classes on my own as The Coupon Lady and started writing a national newsletter for frugal moms.
 I needed some samples for a Mother's Day Promotion, so signed up as an Avon Rep for what was supposed to be a short period so that I could purchase inexpensive samples.
 That led to...

 My average earnings: $4,500 annually

-When I started with Avon, my sales started to go crazy and the catalogs sold the items for me.
-Before I knew it, I had $250 - $400 orders every 2 weeks, and my manager suggested I start recruiting.
+When I started with Avon, my sales started to go crazy, and the catalogs sold the items for me.
+Before I knew it, I had $250 - $400 orders every two weeks, and my manager suggested I start recruiting.
 Once I did that, not only was I an Avon representative but Unit Leader with a team of other Avon reps under me.
 At my high point, I had 52 reps signed onto my team and was making bonus checks based on their sales, as well as earning from my own sales.

 After awhile, I realized that while I loved the recruiting and training part of Avon, and being a team leader, I really didn't like the selling part of Avon.
 I love Avon products, but am not so fond of having to pack up individual orders, set up delivery times, and collect the money.

 In 2005 I went through a divorce and then had to get a full-time job so I could get health benefits and provide better for my children.
 I got a job at a school, so I had summers and school vacation off to still be with my own children, and kept at the entrepreneurial ventures to bring in extra money.
 While working at the school, I found Silpada Jewelry and became a ...